All Episodes

 Go right ahead.

-Nobody's gonna stop you.
+Nobody's going to stop you.

-Uh but but don't tell me that because the French do it, we have to do it.
+But don't tell me that because the French do it, we have to do it.

-You know, it's individual choice.
+It's individual choice.

-That's nothing more than judges uh not liking what they see in the Constitution because they disagree with it and wanting to make law out of their personal policy preferences, and that's not their role.
+That's nothing more than judges not liking what they see in the constitution because they disagree with it and wanting to make law out of their personal policy preferences.

 It's not hard to understand.

-The problem you have with it is is that when they do that and it's an issue you agree with, you think it's fine.
+The problem you have with it is that when they do that and it's an issue you agree with, you think it's fine.

-That's good because you're being selfish, but you're not thinking about the effect on the country and the long term and the future.
+But you're not thinking about the effect on the country and the long term and the future.

-And that's why these decisions are important, and that's why the people that make them need to be remarkable.
+And that's why these decisions are important and that's why the people that make them need to be remarkable.

 Back in just a second.